-Through communicating their sexuality or identity, some people who are LGBTIQ+ with disability may have lost vital family support to manage their disability and may find themselves distanced from peers with disability.
+Through communicating their sexuality or identity, some people who are LGBTQIA+ with disability may have lost vital family support to manage their disability and may find themselves distanced from peers with disability.
 In some circumstances, there can be a lack of communication and education between disability service providers and the wider LGBTIQ+ community.
-Sometimes they may also experience isolation and marginalisation within the LGBTIQ+ community.
+Sometimes they may also experience isolation and marginalisation within the LGBTQIA+ community.

-While there is limited research in disability and the LGBTIQ+ community, current research suggests that:
+While there is limited research in disability and the LGBTQIA+ community, current research suggests that:

 - People with disability may be at higher risk for sexual abuse, including intimate partner violence, than in the general population.